📖FAQ

 chevron-rightCan the PERP be liquidated because of a lack of collateral?hashtag

-No, liquidation risk is virtually zero with the way the SOL Staking Yield product is designed, because the short SOL-PERP is fully collateralised with the same asset it tracks (SOL), and the structure creates what’s known as “right-way risk”: the collateral and OpenTrade’s PERP position move in the same beneficial direction so the margin improves when the market moves against our trade.
+Liquidation risk is virtually zero with the way the Stablecoin Staking Yield product is designed, because the short SOL-PERP is fully collateralised with the same asset it tracks (SOL), and the structure creates what’s known as “right-way risk”: the collateral and OpenTrade’s PERP position move in the same beneficial direction so the margin improves when the market moves against our trade.

-No, Crypto.comarrow-up-right does not use auto deleveraging, so the position is always hedged.
+Crypto.com does not use auto deleveraging, so the position is always hedged.

 If Socialised Loss is triggered, it effectively will reduce the realized profit by the pro-rata rate applied to OpenTrade based on the profits made.